abhi12123/blog/posts/using-clamp-for-responsiveness.md

 ---
 title: "Using Clamp() for Responsiveness"
 date: "2021-11-21"
+description: "Clamp is one of the most useful yet underrated functions in CSS to ensure responsiveness in web design.
+Web pages can be viewed from multiple platforms, and you will have to ensure that the design won't break in any of the viewports.
+Clamp() is a combination of min() and max().
+It takes 3 arguments: the lower limit, the variable, and the upper limit.
+It clamps a value between the provided lower and upper limit.
+This ensures that the width remains relative to the viewport at the same time with a lower and upper bound."
 ---

 **Clamp()** is one of the most useful yet underrated functions in CSS to ensure responsiveness in web design.